-A while ago I was walking around Crate and Barrel, drooling over all the pretty things, like you do, when I noticed these cute plates.
-I really liked them and thought they’d be really nice for Thanksgiving, but at 9 something a piece, times 12, it was too expensive for me.
+These DIY plates were inspired by a shopping trip.
+A while ago I was walking around Crate and Barrel, drooling over all the pretty things, like you do, when I noticed their cute “give thanks” side plates.
+I really liked them and thought they’d be really nice for Thanksgiving, but they were too expensive for me.

 I had seen on pinerest a few times, how people were using permanent Sharpie markers to write on china, and thought this might work to make my own.
 After a little more research, it looked to me that this method was hit and miss at best.
 I decided to use a ceramic marker for a more permanent effect.